 In a nutshell, if you provided unnecessary permissions unknowingly or in hurry to an app for e.g. a Torch app asking you for permission to access your contacts, microphone, camera, or other, please review.

 The Premium plan gets you the extra required feature to enhance your device protection that involves anti-theft, remote alarm, GPS locator, a screamer (quite embarrassing sometimes but worth activating) when someone tries to access your device or tries to put it on airplane mode.
-And a lot many other features such a call block beside frequently scanning your system data and application including one that you install from Play Store or sideload.
+And a lot many other features such as a call block besides frequently scanning your system data and application including one that you install from Play Store or sideload.

 Tips to Safeguard Your Android from Malware & Virus